siffiejoe/lua-moon/README.md

 *   `MOON_FLAG_NOBITOPS` (optional): If this macro is defined, no metamethods for bitwise operations are created.
 This includes `__add`, `__sub`, and `__call` metamethods.
-If you do this, you should think about using strings and `moon_checkoption` instead of userdata for representing your flags in Lua.
+If you do this, you should think about using strings and `luaL_checkoption` instead of userdata for representing your flags in Lua.
 *   `MOON_FLAG_NORELOPS` (optional): If this macro is defined, the `__eq` metamethod is not created.